11 of the Best Foods to Eat During Chemotherapy

 Carrots give chemo a boost

 Carrots are common in every diet for cancer patients.
-Certain plant compounds, which are also found in parsley, can make chemotherapy more effective by stopping a mechanism in the body that can sometimes interfere with cancer treatment, according to a 2014 study by the New Zealand Institute for Plant and Food Research.
+Certain plant compounds, which are also found in parsley, can make chemotherapy more effective by stopping a mechanism in the body that can sometimes interfere with cancer treatment, according to a study by the New Zealand Institute for Plant and Food Research.
 Researchers hope these foods “could be used to complement conventional treatments to potentially deliver better results for patients,” says senior scientist Arjan Scheepens, PhD.
-Here are more astounding health benefits of carrots you never knew.
+Make sure to avoid these foods that are directly tied to cancer.

 Gravy combats dry mouth